capitalism-sudo/pla-multi-checker/README.md

 * The other scripts are for dumping info and can be mostly ignored for the average person

 ### Usage: Overworld Scanner Discord Bot
-Prerequisite of a discord bot account and a discord server with all the mark ids as emojis.
+Prerequisite of a discord bot account and a discord server.

 In order to run the bot do the following:
 1. Copy *config.template.json* to *config.json*